IonutCiuta/ionutciuta.github.io/content/credxp.md

 ## The Journey

 What followed were 2 years filled with many hours of coding, analyzing spreadsheets, talking to the risk analysts, meeting with possible investors, compiling requirements, reading ML papers, aligning pixels, learning new frameworks and drinking insane amounts of coffee.
-Balancing uni, with our full time or part time jobs and the start-up life was especially difficult and I personally decided to both quit my job for a few months and deffer my diseratation till 2019.
+Balancing uni, with our full time or part time jobs and the start-up life was especially difficult and I personally decided to both quit my job for a few months and deffer my diseratation to 2019.

 Many thousands of Python, Java & JS LoCs later, we had built what we set out to build and I might say our architecture and deployment strategy was quite ahead of its time.
-Now, there's an entire practice dedicated to solving the kind of problems we anticipated back then called MLOps.
+Now, there's an entire practice dedicated to solving the kind of problems we anticipated back.
+You might know it as MLOps.

-Sadly, by the end when we closer got to shipping a usable alpha version, I feel like we got caught up in building lots of boilerplate UIs and systems that were extremely time consuming and as the requirements kept on changing, our energy kept on diminishing.
+Sadly, by the time we got closer to shipping a usable alpha version, I think we got caught up in building lots of boilerplate UIs and tangent services.
+This was really time consuming and as the requirements kept on changing, our energy kept on diminishing.
 By the time the global pandemic started, we have decided to cut our loses and leave Credxp behind.
 ## Personal Highlights

+When I decided to join the project, I never really thought I'd be doing more than writing code and participate in product related brainstorming sessions.
+However, as time went by, I found myself more and more interested in the product presentations and product design.
+I also found my experience of working in consulting to be extremely helpful in our interactions with the various stakeholders.

 ### Innovation Labs Demo Day Pitch

+By the end of the program, due to various circumstances, I stepped up and took on the challenge of pitching Credxp whenever necessary.
+Without a doubt, the final two pitches on Demo Day where - and still are - some of the most nerve-wrecking experiences I ever had to endure.
+I somehow managed to keep my composure and deliver the same pitch twice in front of a few hundred guests on the stage at the Bucharest National Theater.

 {{< figure src="/img/credxp/pitch_day_2.jpg" caption="Many coffees later @ the Innovation Labs 2018 Hackathon">}}

-Non nostrud consectetur laboris pariatur amet dolor exercitation enim id.
-Laborum deserunt nostrud laborum enim.
-Do nisi ea cillum est tempor dolor laborum sit mollit tempor laborum.
-Officia irure irure commodo voluptate minim nostrud.
-Commodo ut in eiusmod reprehenderit irure aliqua exercitation do sint id officia eiusmod anim.
-Officia quis laboris cillum aute exercitation irure ex fugiat cillum id aliquip elit nulla et.
-Eiusmod consectetur velit Lorem in excepteur pariatur non do.
+You can watch one of my pitching attempts from that day bellow.
+Let me know how it went.
+Till this day, I still haven't watched it.

 {{< youtube iuGV6kY4LpI >}}